sergiusens/snappy-docs/build-snaps/go.md

 snapcraft
 ```

-The resulting snap can be installed locally, or shared with others to test.
-Installing locally requires the `--dangerous` flag because the snap is not signed by the store.
+The resulting snap can be installed locally.
+This requires the `--dangerous` flag because the snap is not signed by the snap store.
+The `--devmode` flag acknowledges that you are installing an unconfined application:

 ```
 sudo snap install geth_*.snap --devmode --dangerous